-must be incorporated.
-More informed comments and feeback will be shared once we have a better understanding of the proposed project's scope.
-Sincerely, CB30 Hello, I'm sending this in regards to the request to develop 81 Brook St. My understanding is that the developer plans on developing this property into a five stories- multi residential building.
+I'm sending this in regards to the request to develop 81 Brook St.

+My understanding is that the developer plans on developing this property into a five stories- multi residential building.
 I'm against this development.

 It was zoned R1 at the time.

 That means nothing now since the city is allowing up to 4 units.
 With that comes new requests.
 I'm completely aware we're in a housing crisis.
 I fail to see how this will help when people who live in this area wanted single family homes, not multi units.

 I've been complaining to the city for years regarding the lack of drainage I have no drainage & the plows take out the asphalt curbs every year.
 I have called nothing short of 30 times in the last year.
-Every time it rains, flood, but yet, if I'm a developer the city allows them to build whatever want.
+Every time it rains, for the complete the city allows them to build whatever want.
 Allowing this developer to build, is only helping them not the residents.

 Not to mention the lack of basic infrastructure- traffic and sidewalks, this is a horrible proposal.

-CB31

-Good Afternoon
+Good Afte rnoon

-We have looked into the mapping error, and it appears that it was caused by the most recent plan of subdivision not being digitized until after we released the additional opportunity sites for engagement.
-We have reached out to our GIS team and asked them to update the online mapping to show all the PIDs being considered under staff's recommendation for SS174- 21 McIntosh Street.
+recent pla opportunit them to up ooked into the mapping error, and it appears that it was caused by the most of subdivision not being digitized until after we released the additional y sites for engagement.
+We have reached out to our GIS team and asked date the online mapping to show all the PIDs being considered under ommendation for SS174- 21 McIntosh Street.

-All the best,
+All the bes t,

-BRENDAN LAMB BCD
+BRENDAM I LAMB BCD

 HE/HIM

 Planner II

-Community Planning - Suburban Plan
+Communit y Planning - Suburban Plan

-Planning & Development
+Planning 8 Development

+am/Kathleen,

-Hi HAF Team/Kathleen,
+Hi HAF Te

+Hi HAF Te and the pr this where am/Kathleen, and I noticed that one of our properties had the wrong PID's

-and I noticed that one of our properties had the wrong PID's and the proposed changes map was off.
+Hi HAF Te and the pr this where some of th am/Kathleen, and I noticed that one of our properties had the wrong PID's oposed changes map was off. , so I think it got mixed up.
+Since February, e parcels in the assembly were subdivided.

-this where it got mixed up.
-Since February, and some of the parcels in the assembly were subdivided.
+Hi HAF Te and the pr this where some of th Attached i to match t am/Kathleen, and I noticed that one of our properties had the wrong PID's oposed changes map was off. , so I think it got mixed up.
+Since February, and e parcels in the assembly were subdivided.

-Attached is the image of what is shown on the proposed changes map, the parcels the current PID's on ExploreHRM.
-Is it possible to update to match the current PID's There are still no units/residences on any of the new PID's, it was just subdivided
+Hi HAF Te and the pr this where some of th Attached i to match t am/Kathleen, and I noticed that one of our properties had the wrong PID's oposed changes map was off. , so I think it got mixed up.
+Since February, e parcels in the assembly were subdivided. and e parcels in the assembly were subdivided. s the image of what is shown on the proposed changes map, the parcels the current PID's on ExploreHRM.
+Is it possible to updat the current PID's, it was just subdivided

-The PID's for

-Please let me know, Thanks,